 One way to dispose of chametz is to burn it – as is customary to do the morning prior to the Passover Seder.

-Many of us have a lot of chametz around the house and would like some way of disposing of it, without having to destroy it all (think Johnny Walker Blue Label).
+However, many of us have a lot of chametz around the house and would like some way of disposing of it, without having to destroy it all.
 Hence the institution of selling chametz to a non-Jew prior to the holiday.

-This is not a charade; the sale must be legally valid.
-If not done properly, the chametz will remain in your possession throughout Passover.
-That’s why we have a knowledgeable rabbi arrange the sale.
+The sale must be a full and valid sale.
+It is not a charade.
+If not done properly, then the chametz will mistakenly remain in our possession throughout Passover!
+This is why we have a knowledgeable rabbi arrange the sale.